22 Essential Things to Know Before Visiting the Faroe Islands

 TRAVEL INSURANCE FOR THE FAROE ISLANDS

-We firmly believe that if you can't afford travel insurance, you really can't afford to travel.
-As the current pandemic has taught many; things can go wrong anywhere in the world and insurance is often the only way of mitigating any issues with minimal expense or stress for you.
+If you can't afford travel insurance, you really can't afford to travel.
+As the current global situation has taught many people, things can go wrong anywhere in the world - and insurance is often the only way of mitigating any issues with minimal expense or stress for you.

-For all travellers | HeyMondo - COVID-19 coverage, comprehensive travel + medical insurance, an app with 24-hour medical support, and no out of pocket fees. *Get 5% off your policy by booking through our link here.
+FOR TRAVELLERS | HeyMondo - COVID-19 coverage, comprehensive travel + medical insurance, an app with 24-hour medical support, and no out-of-pocket fees.

-For digital nomads | SafetyWing - COVID-19 coverage, comprehensive travel & medical, and policies can be purchased while already abroad.
+FOR DIGITAL NOMADS | SafetyWing - COVID-19 coverage, comprehensive travel & medical, and policies can be purchased while already abroad.

-Car Insurance | Insurance4CarHire - a great annual car insurance policy
+CAR INSURANCE | Insurance4CarHire - a great annual car insurance policy

 PLANNING TO VISIT THE FAROE ISLANDS SOON?